alex-kalanis/kw_files/README.md

 ### Changes

 - v2 has difference in interface and class tree building for free name lookup
+- v3 has extended support of actions over files, got some things from other repositories

 Notes to self: - all entries starts internally with the separators (usually slashes).
 It is not necessary